 The therapy offered enables you, the client, to feel supported in knowing what is best for yourself and deciding and accepting responsibility for what changes might be made.
 Overall my counselling function is to facilitate and support.
 The therapy I offer is provided according to need i.e. pace and frequency suitable to you the client.
 My work is frequently supervised , currently I access group ,individual and peer supervision.

 Cert Creative Person Centred Supervisor

 I am committed to Continued Professional Development and as an accredited Practitioner must keep up to date with current practice by attending regular training events (more detail can be given on request)

-I am a Therapist, Supervisor and Trainer.
+I am a Therapist and Supervisor

 I have been in private practice as a therapist since 2000 and Supervisor of students and qualified practitioners since 2004.
 I work in Kirklees and surrounding areas providing counselling and psychotherapy to Individuals (adults) couples and young people, and offers clinical supervision to other professionals.